A GAN-Based Input-Size Flexibility Model for Single Image Dehazing: Input-Size Flexibility Conditional Generative Adversarial Network

-In order to provide noise to realize conditional input, we adopt dropout idea at both training and test stage after the de-convolutional layers corresponding to conv6, conv7 and conv8.
+In order to provide noise to realize conditional input, dropout operation is used at both training and test stage after the de-convolutional layers corresponding to conv6, conv7 and conv8.
 The dropout rate is set as 0.5.
-In Fig. \ref{fig:generator}, the height $h_i$ and width $w_i$ of each conv{$i$} is related to the height $h$ and width $w$ of an input image, the calculation formulas are $h_i = \lceil \frac{h}{2^i} \rceil$ and $w_i = \lceil \frac{w}{2^i} \rceil$.
-The designed generator is an encoder-decoder structure, the encoder consists of conv1 to conv8, and the other parts form the decoder.
+In Fig. \ref{fig:generator}, the height $h_i$ and width $w_i$ of each conv{$i$} is related to the height $h$ and width $w$ of an input image, the calculation formulas are $h_i = \frac{h+2^i-1}{2^i}$ and $w_i = \frac{w+2^i-1}{2^i}$.
+The designed generator is an encoder-decoder structure, conv1 to conv8 form the encoder, the other parts form the decoder.

-For convenience, in the following, we will use UR-Net-$K$ indicate that the number of UR-Net structure in the generator is $K$ (e.g., the generator of Fig. \ref{fig:generator} has 7 UR-Net structure, thus we call it UR-Net-7).
-At the same time, we will use UR-Net-$K^*$ represent that there is no subtraction process in the last UR-Net of the generator (the last UR-Net is located at the last de-convolutional layer).
+For convenience, in the following, UR-Net-$K$ is used to indicate that the number of UR-Net structure in the generator is $K$ (e.g., the generator of Fig. \ref{fig:generator} has 7 UR-Net structure, thus we call it UR-Net-7).
+At the same time, UR-Net-$K^*$ is used to represent that there is no subtraction process in the last UR-Net of the generator (the last UR-Net is located at the last de-convolutional layer).

 The purpose of generator ($G$) is generating a haze-free output image $J_{ge}$ based on the input haze image $I_{re}$ and random noise $Z$, i.e., $G: \{I_{re},Z\} \rightarrow J_{ge}$.